subsetpark/pantagruel/priv/reference.md

 #### Binding Operators

-There are two operators for binding symbols into the environment:

-##### Binding in a Domain

 A symbol can be bound with `:` to give it the type of the domain on the right of the operator: